14 Things to Do in Old Town San Diego

 Charming Heritage Park is located adjacent to Old Town on roughly 8-acres and is home to several restored Victorian homes, as well as San Diego’s first synagogue, The Temple Beth Israel.
 Although most of these homes are only restored at the exterior, after being moved to the park for preservation, it’s a beautiful example of Victorian architecture from the 1880s-1890s.
 At the Coral Tree Tea House perched high at the top of Heritage Park, you can enjoy a traditional, English-style tea service within the historically designated 19th century “haunted” McConaughy House.
 Make your reservations early to enjoy tea time and perhaps enjoy the company of past residents.

-The Old Town Urban Market is home to local eateries where you can taste a variety of San Diego’s most iconic foods such as the Birria Tacos at Michelin mentioned Tuetano Tacqueria or the street-style corn at Elote or even just grabbing a delicious cup of coffee at Pura Vida.
+The Old Town Urban Market is home to local San Diego restaurants where you can taste a variety of San Diego’s most iconic foods such as the Birria Tacos at Michelin mentioned Tuetano Taqueria or the street-style corn at Elote or even just grabbing a delicious cup of coffee at Pura Vida.
 Don’t forget to pick up some fresh salsas at Ruth’s No. 5, while you’re on the hunt for the best places to eat in Old Town San Diego too!

-Do you want to try Old Town San Diego Ghost Tour?
-On the roughly two-and-a-half-hour Tequila, Tacos and Tombstones guided walking tour, we’ll introduce you to the best that Old Town has to offer.
+On the roughly two-and-a-half-hour Tequila, Tacos and Tombstones guided walking tour, we’ll introduce you to the best that Old Town San Diego restaurants have to offer.
 Enjoy tequila cocktails, authentic Mexican cuisine, and hear ghostly tales as you pass through El Campo Santo Cemetery and the haunted Whaley House Museum.
 Your knowledgeable tour guide will give you the skinny on the history of the area and other fun facts.
+On this food tour, you will get to experience some of the best bites and drinks from our restaurant partners:

-Known as one of San Diego’s most iconic attractions, named after Thomas Whaley, The Whaley House’s chilling history and current paranormal activity lands it at the top of the list of America’s Most Haunted Houses.
+Known as one of San Diego’s most iconic attractions and historic buildings, named after Thomas Whaley, The Whaley House’s chilling history and current paranormal activity lands it at the top of the list of America’s Most Haunted Houses.
 Take a guided tour through the house and grounds or view at your own pace, and maybe partake in the after- hours Paranormal Investigations if you’re brave enough.
 Either way, you’ll not want to miss this historic landmark.

 Oculto 477